-When educating a child with special needs, the tendency is to want to lower our expectations of what he can and will do.
-Today, I offer a different mindset for planning for a child with special needs.
+When educating a disabled child, the tendency is to want to lower our expectations of what he can and will do.
+Today, I offer a different mindset for planning for a disabled child.
 Rather than lowering your expectations, consider meeting your child where he is at.

 Meeting your child where he is at means assessing his strengths and focusing on those for educational purposes.
 It might be tricky to get into that mind-frame especially since so many interventions over the years have aimed to improve your child’s weaknesses and challenges.

 When you focus on what your child can do well, you can help him build a skill set that he can use for life.
 You’re targeting the positive parts of his identity and helping him become more of who is meant to be.

 Unfortunately, as a society, we gravitate toward the things we can fix about a person.